yoelgott/rafael/db/readme.txt

-in this folder the db file will be created
+in this folder the db file will be created f